ricardopedias/php-time-collision/docs/minutes.md

 );
 ```

-A timeline ficaria com a seguinte aparência:
+A linha do tempo ficaria com a seguinte aparência:

 ```
 ++ ++ ++ ++ ++ ■■ ■■ ■■ ■■ __ __ __ __ __ __ ■■ ■■ ■■ ■■ ■■